Skip to main contentIBM ST4SD

 • stage<Index>.: is the stage of the producer.
 This is only valid for DataReferences that point to components.
 Index should be an integer greater than 0.

 • producerName: Either the name of a producer component, or the name of the directory in the root of the instance directory.
-The directories include all application-dependencies and directories that ST4SD manages (e.g. input, data, conf, hooks, etc).
+The directories include all directories that ST4SD an experiment instance directory contains (e.g. input plus directories found in a standalone project such as data, conf, hooks, application-dependencies, etc).

 • </fileRef>: Optional path, relative to the root directory of the producer.
 When omitted defaults to /.